Frequently Asked Questions about Brain Donor

 Donation of female brains is necessary for medical and scientific research to compare to what we already know about male brains.

-In the past, the focus of TBI and PTSD brain research has been primarily based on men, without recruitment of women to pledge their brains, thus resulting in very little and postmortem research on the brains of females.
+In the past, the focus of TBI research has been primarily based on men, without recruitment of women to pledge their brains, thus resulting in very little and postmortem research on the brains of females.
 While there is postmortem brain tissue available for the study of brain injury in men, there is almost none for women.

 Also, as far as the history of published research on Chronic Traumatic Encephalopathy (CTE) in women, there have only been two peer-reviewed journal articles published, both in the early 1990s, addressing female CTE – one case of an autistic young woman and the “Case of the Punch-Drunk Wife,” about a woman with a history of domestic violence.
 Both of these women’s brains were examined only by chance, as autism is rare in women, and the corpse of the battered wife had “cauliflower ears,” which interested scientists already engaged in a research study of the brains of boxers.